0x3agle/perpx/README.md

 - **AggregatorV3Interface Contract**: A custom interface for an external oracle that provides reliable price feeds for the protocol to use in its calculations.
 - **Pool Contract**: A separate contract that manages the liquidity provisions, ensuring that liquidity can be added to or removed from the system in a controlled manner.

-## Key Features
+## Contracts

-### Liquidity Provision
+### Perp.sol

-- **Deposit Liquidity**: Liquidity providers (LPs) can add liquidity to the `PerpX` pool.
-Deposits are made in the base asset, and LPs receive pool shares in return.
+Here's a brief explanation of its functionality:

-- **Withdraw Liquidity**: LPs can withdraw their provided liquidity along with any realized profits or losses based on the trader's performance.
+1. **Contract Initialization**: The `Perp` contract initializes with references to an Oracle and an Asset (presumably a token) along with a maximum leverage value.
+It also creates a `Pool` contract instance that handles liquidity.

-### Trading
+2. **Opening Positions**: Users can open long or short positions by specifying the size and collateral.
+The position size cannot exceed the collateral times the maximum leverage.
+When a position is opened, the appropriate amount of the asset is transferred from the user to the contract and recorded.

-- **Leveraged Positions**: Users can open leveraged long or short positions, amplifying their exposure to price movements of the underlying asset.
+3. **Increasing Position Size**: Users can increase the size of an existing position, recalculating the entry price and ensuring that the increased position doesn't exceed the maximum leverage.

-- **Position Management**: Traders can increase the size of an open position or add additional collateral to avoid liquidation.
+4. **Increasing Collateral**: Users can add more collateral to their position.

-- **Closing Positions**: Traders can close their positions to capture their gains or limit losses.
+5. **Closing Positions**: Users can close their positions, realizing any profits or losses.
+If the position is in profit, funds are transferred from the pool to the user; if in loss, funds are transferred from the user to the pool.
+Afterwards, the open interest is updated, and the position is deleted.

-- **Real-Time Pricing**: The `AggregatorV3Interface` oracle provides real-time price data, ensuring that all trading activities are based on the latest market prices.
+6. **Liquidation**: Any account can trigger a liquidation on a position if it's undercollateralized due to market movements.
+The position is closed, with the asset being transferred to the pool and the user, depending on the remaining collateral after covering the loss.

-### Risk Management
+7. **Available Liquidity**: This is calculated by taking the pool's balance and adjusting for the unrealized PnL (profit and loss) of all open positions.
+Negative open interest implies overall profit, which increases available liquidity.
+Positive open interest implies overall loss, which may decrease available liquidity.

-- **Liquidation**: The protocol includes a liquidation mechanism to close undercollateralized positions, protecting the system and LPs from excessive losses.
+> **Decimals**:

-BTC Amount - 8 decimals
+>
-Collateral (USDC) - 18 decimals
+> - **BTC (Index Token)** = 8 decimals
-SCALE = 8 decimals
+> - **USDC (Asset & Collateral)** = 18 decimals